South Korea in the Vietnam War: Impact within South Korea

-War crimes and atrocities
+South Korean war crimes

+Because of their fierce attacks, the National Liberation Front of South Vietnam (NLF) feared the dispatched South Korean forces and atrocities conducted by the latter are in effect crueler than by South Vietnamese forces and by US troops, which were sporadically reported by international magazines, say, Time, during the Vietnam War.
+Nevertheless, the facts were shut out because of censorship in South Korea during the Park Chung Hee era and it was not until in 1999 that South Koreans knew the brutality in detail.
+Strictly speaking, the atrocities have not been concealed fully but ex-soldiers serving the Vietnam War had been talking about them rather openly as brave exploits or patriotic actions, they were, nevertheless, not considered as war crimes in South Korea for many years.

-Various civilian groups have accused the South Korean military of war crimes, while the Korean Ministry of Defense has denied all such accusations.
+After the first detailed Korean article about the war crimes was published in 1999, which is explained later, various civilian groups have accused the South Korean military of war crimes, while the Korean Ministry of Defense has denied all such accusations.

 Korean forces are alleged to have perpetrated the Binh Tai, Bình An/Tây Vinh, Bình Hòa, and Hà My massacres.
 Further incidents are alleged to have occurred in the villages of An Linh and Vinh Xuan in Phú Yên Province.

-In 1972, Vietnamese-speaking American Friends Service Committee members Diane and Michael Jones looked at where Korean forces operated in Quảng Ngãi and Quảng Nam Provinces and alleged they had conducted 45 massacres, including 13 in which over 20 unarmed civilians were purportedly killed.
+In 1972, Vietnamese-speaking American Friends Service Committee members Diane and Michael Jones looked at where Korean forces operated in Quảng Ngãi and Quảng Nam provinces and alleged they had conducted 45 massacres, including 13 in which over 20 unarmed civilians were purportedly killed.
 The Phong Nhị and Phong Nhất massacre is confirmed to have taken place within these two provinces.
-A separate refugee study by RAND employee Terry Rambo, reported in a 1970 New York Times story, conducted interviews in early to mid 1966 in Phu Yen Province which confirmed that widespread atrocities had occurred.
+A separate refugee study by RAND authored by Terry Rambo, reported in a 1970 New York Times story, conducted interviews in early to mid 1966 in Phu Yen Province which confirmed that widespread war crimes had occurred.
 These included systemic mass-killings and deliberate policies to massacre civilians, with murders running into the hundreds.

+War crimes by Korean forces were covered by Edward S. Herman and Noam Chomsky in Counter-Revolutionary Violence: Bloodbaths in Fact & Propaganda in the chapter "The 43+ My Lais of South Korean Mercenaries".
+They reported thousands of routine murders of primarily elderly, women, and children civilians as most men in these regions had been conscripted into the Viet Cong or the ARVN.
+Chomsky has raised allegations that U.S. leadership did not discourage Korean atrocities, but tolerated them.